 Format:

-Participants individually solve 20 problems in 40 minutes.
+Participants individually solve 20 problems (10 multiple-choice / 10 short-answer) in 40 minutes.

 Scoring:

-Individual Score is calculated as the total points earned from all correct answers in Individual Round.
+Individual Score is calculated as the total points earned from Individual Round.

 The maximum Individual Score is 30 points.
 There is no penalty for incorrect or blank answers.